The 15-Second Eye Test You Should Do Every Week

 Cover one eye, look straight ahead, and then try to notice your surroundings (up, down, left, and right).
 Repeat on the other eye, comparing the two.
 If you’re not seeing much from the corner of your eye, this can be red flag that your optic nerve might be damaged.

-Eye Challenge No. 5: Try it at night
+Eye Test Drill No. 5: Try It at Night

 Repeating the main test at night while you’re in a car (not driving!) may help you spot early signs of a cataract, which is a clouding of your eye’s lens.
 That’s because cataracts often amplify the glare from headlights or streetlamps at night, says Chalise Francisco, O.D., an optometrist with Nashville Regional Eyecare, located inside an America’s Best Contacts & Eyeglasses in Bartlett, Tenn.